Im-Soumya/Time-Stone/README.md

 </h1>

 <p align="center">
-  Time stone is an e-commerce project with the idea of providing a smooth and clean user experience for an online watches store.
+  Time stone is an e-commerce project built with the idea of providing a smooth and clean user experience for an online watches store.
 The design is simple and comfortable to the eye and primarily built for web view.
   <br>
   <a href="https://time-stone.vercel.app/">Visit Time Stone</a>
   <br>